Page Updated: Mar 2020

-The best time to hunt the private game ranches is March through to September as the climate is most comfortable - dry, warm days and cold nights.
+The best time to hunt public and private game areas is March through to September as the climate is most comfortable - dry, warm days and cold nights.

-There is no point showing in the Maun weather any longer, so here is the forecast for Selebi Phikwe, a town close to private game farms of the Tuli Block.
+Maun weather with the forecast for Selebi Phikwe, a town close to private game farms of the Tuli Block.

 This land use map of Botswana shows the location (marked in brown) of private game farms and ranches in the Tuli Block and the Kalahari.

 The newly opening public and CHA hunting areas may be traditional tented accommodation in wilderness camps.

 Most private hunting accommodation is in permanent camps with chalets with all mod-cons.
 Some even have swimming pools and air conditioning.
 A few outfitters do offer semi-permanent safari tent accommodation with permanent dining areas.